alexander-kastil/az-cloud-native/demos/04-functions/02-container/readme.md

 ## Environment Variables and Containerized Functions

+In this demo you will learn how to access and override environment variables in Azure Functions that are hosted in containers

 - Execute [deploy-func.azcli](deploy-func.azcli) to create an Azure App Configuration Service instance.

 - For the ease of the demo local.settings.json is checked in to GitHub: